*March 29, 2023*

 - Upload your approved Safety Abroad application (for high risk travel) or a screen shot/PDF of your registration screen (for non-high risk travel) to Box 9.7.

-- Review the BREB Safe Research Guidelines for ethics requirements and complete a BREB Safe Research Plan.
+- Complete a BREB Safe Research Plan.
 You will need to save the Safe Research Plan to your computer in order to fill out the fields.

 - Contact the BREB office to schedule a consultation before submitting your ethics application or amendment.
 See the Consultations section above.